 After a short break at your hotel, pay a visit to craft shops includes marble masonry, jade and gold-leaf workshop.
 As a former capital of Myanmar, Mandalay is the centre of skilled craftsmanship.
 In the past, all skillful craftsman gathered in Mandalay, produced and supplied good to Royal Courts.
 Observe excellent quality Buddha images, the process of making the 0.00005 inch thick pieces of gold and watch gems being cut and polished.

-In late afternoon, we climb up covered stairways to the top of 240 meters high Mandalay Hill and enjoy a spectacular sunset with panoramic views of the surrounding countryside, Irrawaddy River, and city centre.
+In the late afternoon, climb up covered stairways to the top of 240 meters high Mandalay Hill and enjoy a spectacular sunset with panoramic views of the surrounding countryside, Irrawaddy River, and city centre.

 Enjoy a welcomed dinner at local restaurant.
 Return to hotel then free at own leisure.

+After lunch, ride onto Inwa, the capital of Myanmar from 14th to 18th centuries.
+It's well-known for religious structures left over from several reigns as the nation's capital, from the 14th to the 19th centuries.
 After a short ferry ride across the river, we visit the old wooden Bagaya Monastery and the remains of the Royal Palace and Fort.
 There are many small villages located amid Inwa’s ruins and, by riding we will get great glimpses of local life in the Burmese countryside.

 Return to Mandalay late this afternoon and have the rest of your day at own leisure.